 Think of it as prepaying your credit card.
 If your credit card balance is negative, the cash advance you make simply comes out of your negative balance.
 You won't be charged any interest (though the fees still apply), and you won't be running up your available credit.

 Travelling abroad?
 Your debit card might not work at an ATM, but your Visa or Mastercard will.
-If you use your credit card or get cash advances while travelling, consider getting a credit card with no foreign exchange fees, like the Scotiabank Passport Visa Infinite Card.
+If you use your credit card or get cash advances while travelling, consider getting a card with no foreign exchange fees, like the Scotiabank Gold American Express Card.

 FAQ

-Is it worth withdrawing cash from a credit card?
+Is it okay to withdraw cash from a credit card?

-Is there a charge to withdraw money from a credit card?
+Is it possible to withdraw money from a credit card without charges?

 Comments